 Across the country, serious mental health challenges can disrupt people’s ability to carry out essential aspects of daily life, such as self care and household management.
 Mental illnesses may also prevent people from forming and maintaining stable relationships or cause people to misinterpret others’ guidance and react irrationally.
-This often results in pushing away caregivers, family, and friends who may be the force keeping that person from becoming homeless.
-As a result of these factors and the stresses of living with a mental disorder, people with mental illnesses are much more likely to become homeless than the general population (Library Index, 2009).
+This often results in pushing away caregivers, family, and friends who may be the force keeping that person from becoming unhoused.
+As a result of these factors and the stresses of living with a mental disorder, people with mental illnesses are much more likely to become unhoused than the general population (Library Index, 2009).

-A study of people with serious mental illnesses seen by California’s public mental health system found that 15% were homeless at least once in a one-year period, and patients with schizophrenia or bipolar disorder are particularly vulnerable.
-According to the Substance Abuse and Mental Health Services Administration, 20 to 25% of the homeless population in the United States suffers from some form of severe mental illness.
+A study of people with serious mental illnesses seen by California’s public mental health system found that 15% were unhoused at least once in a one-year period, and patients with schizophrenia or bipolar disorder are particularly vulnerable.
+According to the Substance Abuse and Mental Health Services Administration, 20 to 25% of the unhoused population in the United States suffers from some form of severe mental illness.
 In comparison, only 6% of Americans are severely mentally ill.

 However, in Marin County, the 2019 Point In Time Count brought some good news: homelessness among people with serious mental illness was down 40 percent and down 10 percent among people with substance-use disorders.
 This is in large part due to the county’s housing-first approach and coordinated system of outreach, rapid rehousing, and help provided by government and non-profit agencies working together in a Continuum of Care.

-Community Action Marin has three mobile homeless outreach teams as part of the county’s network.
+Community Action Marin has three mobile outreach teams as part of the county’s network.
 Called, Community Alternative Response and Engagement (CARE) Teams, these mobile units are dedicated to offering peer support to those experiencing mental health challenges and homelessness.
 They provide trusted connections in community, help with immediate needs, transport as necessary to the agency’s drop-in services, and coordinate with other providers across the county.
 Here is a vignette sharing the story of one of our team’s newest members.

 Staff Spotlight: Debra Walker